 Adversaries may abuse launchctl to execute commands or programs.
-Launchctl controls the macOS launchd process, which handles things like Launch Agents and Launch Daemons, but can execute other commands or programs itself.
+Launchctl interfaces with launchd, the service management framework for macOS.
 Launchctl supports taking subcommands on the command-line, interactively, or even redirected from standard input.

 Prevent users from installing their own launch agents or launch daemons.

 Monitor command-line execution of the

 Every Launch Agent and Launch Daemon must have a corresponding plist file on disk which can be monitored.
 Plist files are located in the root, system, and users